syslog-ng/syslog-ng.github.io/doc/_admin-guide/160_Multithreading_and_scaling/000_Multithreading_concepts.md

 ## Sources and destinations not affected by multithreading

-The following list describes sources and destinations that use a separate thread even if you disable multithreading in syslog-ng OSE, in addition to the limit set in the \--worker-threads command-line option.
+The following list describes sources and destinations that use a separate thread even if you disable multithreading in {{ site.product.short_name }}, in addition to the limit set in the \--worker-threads command-line option.

 - Every sql destination uses its own thread.
 These threads are